 A recreational fire is a fire at your residence that is used for the purpose of cooking, warming, or similar recreation.
 A permit is required from the Fire District.
 This is not backyard debris burning which is regulated by the DEQ.
-Please note that there may be days when all burning is prohibited, an exception may be made for fluid-fuel BBQ grills.

 Frequently Asked Questions

 Can I build a permanent fire pit on my private property?

 Yes — the dimensions should be no larger than 3 feet inside diameter.
 It should be made of rock, brick or similar non-combustible materials.

 What am I allowed to burn in my recreational fire?